-This A&D Medical LifeSource automatic upper-arm blood pressure monitor receives excellent accuracy ratings in independent tests, along with an A/A, the highest possible rating from the British Hypertension Society (BHS), and a Recommended rating from the dabl Educational Trust.
+Less accurate for high blood pressures.
+The LifeSource UA-767 receives excellent accuracy ratings in independent tests, along with an A/A, the highest possible rating, from the British Hypertension Society.
 However, more than one expert reviewer expresses concerns about this unit's accuracy when measuring the higher blood pressure ranges.
-This may explain why most users say this unit is quite accurate, often after comparing it to their doctor's readings, a few report wildly varying readings and doubt its accuracy.

-Review: Blood Pressure Monitor Ratings, Editors of ConsumerReports.org, Jan.
-2012
+Review: Blood-Pressure Monitor Ratings, Editors of ConsumerReports.org, Not dated

 2. dabl Educational Trust